Annex 5.1 - Specificities for associations

 Monetary ratios: criterion L1

 ℹ️ Criterion L1: The share of emissions calculated via emission factors using monetary ratios (specific and non-specific) is reported.
-The use of non-specific monetary ratios is justified.
+Use of non-specific monetary ratios is justified.
 More details here.

 Specificities and recommended adaptations for an association: